 Issue #3: Kids’ Personalities

 Another important factor to consider when deciding what is the perfect age to take kids to Disney World is your kids’ personalities.
-Can they go with the flow or do they need to stick to their normal routine?
+Can they go with the flow or do they need a strict schedule?
 Are they easily overwhelmed by lots of sights and sounds?
-Are they capable of waiting in lines?
-If your little ones are pretty laid back, then consider taking them at a younger age.
-If, however, they don’t handle change well or have trouble staying in one spot for more than 10 minutes, you should probably wait until they are a little older.
+Can they wait in lines?
+If your little ones are laid back, then take them at a younger age.
+If, however, they don’t handle change well or have trouble staying in one spot for more than 5 minutes, you should probably wait until they are older.

 Issue #4: Fright Factor

 While Disney World is designed to be family friendly, there are parts of it that can be scary to young children.
-Some of the attractions, like Haunted Mansion or It’s Tough to be a Bug, can make some kids shake in their boots at the mere thought of them.
-Additionally, some toddlers are terrified by the characters.
-If your munchkin is scared of one of these, you can avoid that attraction and still have a great time.
-For instance, my son is scared of It’s Tough to be a Bug, so we just bypass it when we are in Animal Kingdom.
+Some attractions, like Haunted Mansion or It’s Tough to be a Bug, can terrify some kids.
+Additionally, some toddlers are afraid of the characters.
+You can avoid the characters or a scary attraction and still have a great time.
 But, if your kids’ fright factor is higher than most, I would recommend waiting a couple years before taking them.

-To help determine whether your children would be able to handle the attractions at Disney World, pick up a copy of the Unofficial Guide to Walt Disney World.
+To help you determine whether your children would be able to handle the attractions at Disney World, pick up a copy of the Unofficial Guide to Walt Disney World.
 It includes a description of every show, ride, and attraction which will give you an idea of what things may scare your kids.
-You can order a copy of this book from Amazon.
+You can order a copy from Amazon.

 Issue #5: Travel Experience

-The question of what is the perfect age to take kids to Disney World is a personal one.
+The perfect age to take kids to Disney World is a personal one.
 The right answer for one family may be the wrong answer for another family.
 The above issues are all important factors which should be taken into account when answering this question.
 While this is one you will have to decide for yourself, I hope this article helps you to determine the right answer for your kids.
-If you have any questions or need some individual advice on this topic, leave a comment so I can help you further.
+If you have any questions or need some individual advice on this topic, leave a comment and I will be happy to help.
 Whenever you decide to take your kids, I hope you have a wonderful trip.
 Happy travels!